Role of the School Counselor

 All students will be added to our QMS School Counseling Schoology Course - We will continue to post resources, tools, announcements, student-paced lessons, discussion questions, etc. to keep students and families informed, while also helping everyone navigate this school year!

 School counselors can be reached by phone (804/750-2636) or through email between the hours of 8:00 AM - 3:30 PM, Monday-Friday.
-Our registrar, Ms. Gallmeyer, will manage our office phone as school counselors will alternate working from the building and from home.
+Our registrar, Mrs. Maramba, will manage our office phone.
 Students can request a meeting with their school counselor by using this link.
 The link will be monitored during school hours, Monday-Friday from 8:00 AM - 3:30 PM - Student Needs to See Their School Counselor

 For Assistance Outside of School Hours

-Regular business hours for school counselors are Monday-Friday, from 8:00 AM - 3:30 PM.
+Regular business hours for school counselors are Monday-Friday, from 8:00 AM - 3:30 PM through June 17th.
 Please note that School-Based Mental Health Teams are not available to provide guidance, resources, or intervention services for mental health emergencies outside of school hours.

 If you or your child are experiencing an emergency or crisis, please call 911 or go to your nearest emergency room for immediate assistance.